-Related to our collaborative research agreement, the Company and/or Wistar currently have or have had collaborations with doctors from University of Pennsylvania Abramson Cancer Center, The Helen F. Graham Cancer Center and Research Institute at Christiana Hospital in Wilmington, Delaware, Virtua Healthcare System in southern New Jersey, Delaware Valley Urology Center, the largest urology practice in the South Jersey and greater Philadelphia Region, and MD Anderson Cancer Center at Cooper Hospital in southern New Jersey.
+Related to our collaborative research agreement, the Company and/or Wistar currently have or have had collaborations with doctors from University of Pennsylvania Abramson Cancer Center, The Helen F. Graham Cancer Center and Research Institute at Christiana Hospital in Wilmington, Delaware, Virtua Healthcare System in southern New Jersey, New Jersey Urology, the largest urology practice in the country, and MD Anderson Cancer Center at Cooper Hospital in southern New Jersey.
 In most cases, patients from participating doctors at these healthcare institutions who are beginning or in some cases, continuing cancer treatment are asked to consent to have an additional tube of blood drawn for the purpose of participating in the CchekÔ patient efficacy trials.
 Because the number of cancer patients treated by these hospitals varies over time, and the decision whether to participate in the CchekÔ patient studies is ultimately at the discretion of the patient, it is difficult to predict the number of patient samples that we will receive in any given week, or during any given month.
-In the past year, we did not obtain the quantity of patient samples that we had initially anticipated which slowed our development.
-However, as of December 2017 we are seeing an increase in the number of patient samples received and we expect this increase in patient sample volume to be sustained.
-The Company is currently in discussions with additional doctors and healthcare providers about providing blood samples for our patient efficacy trials, and the Company is currently in discussions in the next 6 to 12 month period.
+Due to this unpredictability in sample flow, the Company is currently in discussions with additional doctors and healthcare providers about providing blood samples for our patient efficacy trials, and the Company has capacity available to process an additional quantity of samples.
+With the addition of these new sources of patient samples, the Company expects to process enough samples and generate enough data to consider preliminary regulatory discussions in the next 6 months.